kantega/htmx-workshop/README.md

 Ready to explore the world of HTMX and revolutionize the way you build web applications?
 Let's dive in and discover the power of HTMX together!

+## Run the application
+Spring MVC: go to the folder `java` and run `mvn spring-boot:run` or use the run-button in your editor.
+Then open a browser and go to http://localhost:8080

+ASP.NET: go to the folder `dotnet` and run `dotnet watch` to get hot-reload on changes made to Razor files.
+A browser should open automatically when the application is finished building.

 ## Exercise 1 - Dynamic "Add to cart"

 In this exercise, you'll start with a traditional full-page-reload application where clicking the "Add" button refreshes